 Asia & Pacific Babymoon Offers can be found here.
-Find your once in a lifetime babymoon in Thailand, Malaysia, Maldives, Australia, Sri Lanka or Singapore.
+Find your once in a lifetime babymoon in Thailand, Maldives, Australia, Sri Lanka or Singapore.

 Treat yourself to a luxurious getaway before your baby arrives.
 Celebrate your pregnancy!
 Pamper yourself with prenatal spa treatments specially designed for pregnant women.
 Enjoy especially designed babymoon packages which can include: unlimited complimentary in-room movies, late check-out, cravings bag, foodie treats, cigars and sports massages for dad-to-be, photo shoots, nursery tile classes, breathing classes, yoga sessions, pregnancy massage for mom-to-be and non-alcoholic cocktails (Mocktail, Please).
 Or go on a shopping spree with a personal shopper to show you all the beautiful baby boutiques.

 According to the American College of Obstetricians and Gynaecologists, the safest time for a pregnant woman to travel is during the second trimester

 (18 through 24 weeks).
 Check out our Q&A about everything Babymoon!